Drug information provided by: IBM Micromedex

-This medicine should not be used together with other inhaled medicines that are similar, such as isoproterenol (Isuprel®), levalbuterol (Xopenex™), metaproterenol (Alupent®), pirbuterol (Maxair®), or terbutaline (Brethaire®).
+This medicine should not be used together with other similar inhaled medicines, such as isoproterenol (Isuprel®), levalbuterol (Xopenex™), metaproterenol (Alupent®), pirbuterol (Maxair®), or terbutaline (Brethaire®).

 This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
-Paradoxical bronchospasm may be life-threatening.
-Stop using this medicine and check with your doctor right away if you or your child have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.
+This may be life-threatening.
+Check with your doctor right away if you or your child have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.

 Talk to your doctor or get medical help right away if: